-IMMC monitors and controls the management of/or change to the Company's models as stipulated in the Model Validation Framework, ensuring the ongoing appropriateness of the models, and escalating issues to the SE plc Risk Committee, the EC, the SE plc Board, or the Group Risk and Capital Committee (GRCC) as appropriate.
+IMMC monitors and controls the management of/or change to the Company's models as stipulated in the Model Validation Framework, ensuring the ongoing appropriateness of the models, and escalating issues to the EC, the SE plc Board, or the Group Risk and Capital Committee (GRCC) as appropriate.
 Internal Model applications and major changes are approved by the SE plc Board following review and recommendation from IMMC, EC and the SE plc Risk Committee.